focustense/StardewUI/Docs/framework/starml.md

 9. Sprites can be bound to model properties, but should only be done for sprites that _must_ be dynamic.
 In the majority of cases, you should use [sprite assets](../getting-started/adding-ui-assets.md) instead.
 10.  `n` is any positive integer; lays out the [grid](../library/standard-views.md#grid) using _n_ items per row/column and adjusts their size accordingly.
 11.  `n` is any positive integer; lays out the [grid](../library/standard-views.md#grid) using a fixed width/height of `n` per item, and wraps to the next row/column when reaching the end.
+12. Any `Length` (width, height or both) can have a range appended to it specifying the min and/or max, such as `50%[100..800]`, meaning "prefer 50% of container, but constrained between 100px and 800px".
+Use open ranges to specify only a minimum, or only a maximum.

 If a type shows "N/A" for conversions, that means no conversion is available, either because it is not meant to be used in that scenario, or because it is already a shared type.
 Shared types such as any of the XNA/MonoGame types can be used directly in your model and therefore don't require any conversions, except from `string` to be used in literal attributes.